policecar/reveal-deal-appeal/README.md

 # reveal-deal-appeal

-Experiments with intent prediction from a small, imbalanced dataset of transcripts by fine-tuning sentence transformers.
+Intent prediction from a small, imbalanced dataset of transcripts by post-training a sentence transformer with contrastive learning, then training a classification head with labels.

 ## Setup